-Universal Asynchronous Receiver/Transmitter (UART), as a kind of asynchronous serial communication protocol, operates by transmitting each character of the transmitted data bit by bit.
-It is the most commonly used data bus in application development.
+Universal Asynchronous Receiver/Transmitter (UART), as a kind of asynchronous serial communication protocol, works by transmitting each character of the transmitted data bit by bit.
+It is the most frequently used data bus during application development.

 2.4.2 Access Serial Port Device